Sydney-Informatics-Hub/Fastq-to-VCF/README.md

 This workflow was written for NCI Gadi HPC and uses the `nci-parallel` custom utility to parallelise tasks across the cluster with PBS Pro and Open-MPI.
 Adaptation to other infrastructures will need to adjust this parallelisation method.

-# ⚠️ Notice of workflow deprecation
-This workflow is no longer actively supported or maintained.
-While you are welcome to use the existing code, please note that no further updates, bug fixes, or support will be provided.

-For questions or alternative recommendations for University of Sydney staff and students, please get in touch with sih_info@sydney.edu.au.
-You can find alternatives at [WorkflowHub](https://workflowhub.eu/)

-Thank you for your understanding!

 # Usage overview

 Clone the repository and change into it